-In this Guide: 1.
+In this G uide: 1.
 Being mindful of how you feel

 2. Using your breath to calm yourself

 3. Seeing things clearly

 4. Resisting the urge to react

 5. Tolerating unpleasant emotions

-Facing a global pandemic certainly qualifies as a highly stressful situation, and so it is absolutely normal to experience a wide range of emotions.
+Facing tough times can be highly stressful, and so it is absolutely normal to experience a wide range of emotions.